vicariousdrama/dnd/5e_Jaxxen_Tiefling_Warlock/session_11.md

 Guards from from the barracks to Owl Bear to interrogate Ulysses.
 They ask what happend and they are picking up Matheris.
 He makes up a story convincing that there was a madman casting spells and he doesnt know him and was just trying to be a hero or something.
 Some guards help their comrade to get healing at nearby church while others haul Matheris body to the jail cell.
 At this point, Matheris has passed one death save but also failed one.

 Jaxxen in back alleys still and watches where they take Matheris.
 Matheris now at 2 death fails.
 They put Matheris body in the cell with Jinxia.
 Jinxia continues screaming at the guards to try to be intolerable.
 There are three guards in the jail and Edwin is st ill in rat form hiding.
 The cell is fully visible to the guards.

+## The Escape

 Edwin untransforms in front of the cell and casts cure wounds on Matheris healing him for 6.
 Guards demand him to drop his weapons now.
 Edwin holds up his arms.
 They want him to throw his weapons and everything to the door.
 He complies.

 Matheris takes the opportunity to cast Ice Knife on one of the guards.
 It hits and explodes.
 Guard fails save checks and takes more cold damage.
 Some guards die and there are two guards left.
 THey run behind the counter and get their long bows and take cover.
 Jinxia rolls behind Matheris for cover.
 Edwin casts Create Bonfire on the guards behind the counter.
 Guards fail to get away and burn a bit.
 They move and drop their bows and pull swords out.